 Moorpark Foundation- 50th Anniversary (David Mirisch)

-We are looking for additional people to serve on to events and activities commemorating the 50th anniversary of the college.
-Nenagh Brown is serving as a point person for this .
+We are looking for additional people to serve on a workgroup to coordinate events and activities commemorating the 50th anniversary of the college starting in the Fall of 2016 and culminating in a gala event in August, 2017.
+Nenagh Brown is serving as a point person for this group.

 We wish to recognize the loss to the college of two students, Cody Hoffman, a student killed in a car accident, and Ian Katzman.
 A moment of silence is held on their behalf.